SirusCodes/AntiLang/README.md

 ## Syntax

-### Variable declaration
+### Variable Declaration

-It's a dynamically typed language with supports int, string, map and array (might add floats well)
+It's a dynamically typed language that supports int, string, map, and array (might add floats as well, but why do we need more types?).

 ```
 ,<value> = <var name> let
 ```

-The declaration should start with a `,` and end with `let`.
+The declaration starts with a **comma** `,` (because commas are underrated) and ends with **let**.
+It's like a goodbye wave when you leave a party.

 ```
 ,10 = ten let